5.3 Vortec supercharger Whipple

 Besides that, you will also want to look at upgrading the fueling for your build.
 The stock injectors will definitely not be capable of flowing enough to keep up with a supercharger.
 You might also need a larger and more powerful fuel pump, too.
 Without proper fueling, your engine will run lean and detonate, potentially causing catastrophic damage.

-Finally, you will want to have some sort of ECU tuning solution for your 5.3 Vortec supercharger build.
+Finally, you will want to have some sort of ECU tuning solution for your supercharger build.
 The stock ECU is not capable of compensating for the additional boost from a supercharger.
 As a result, the engine will potentially run too lean and detonate, or it might even refuse to run and put itself into limp mode.
 Some supercharger kits come with an ECU tuning solution, but if not you’ll definitely want to find your own.

 Roots and Twin-Screw